davidoram/kratos-selfservice-ui-go/blog-post/Blog-post.md

 - BYO data model.
 The identity data model that Kratos uses is provided by your application.
 - Long term support.
 Kratos project is supported by some big players in the open source space such as ThoughtWorks and the Raspberry Pi project.

-This blog post explains how to write an application `kratos-selfservice-ui-go`, that integrates with Kratos, written in  [go](https://golang.org/)..
-Go v1.16 was released recently, which introduces some new [features](https://golang.org/doc/go1.16) that make it more attractive for writing web applications (more about that below).
+This blog post explains how to write an application `kratos-selfservice-ui-go`, that integrates with Kratos, written in  [Go](https://golang.org/).
 Source code for `kratos-selfservice-ui-go` is available on [github]((https://github.com/davidoram/kratos-selfservice-ui-go)).

 The structure of the application is relatively straightforward, and based on the [Kratos self service example application written in Node](https://github.com/ory/kratos-selfservice-ui-node).
 It provides the following self service UI pages: